 A CLASSIC for two decades… Not much has changed since the Volcano was first sold back in 2000.
 The biggest change is the fact that you can only get the Easy Valve system now.
 Other than that, it still uses basically the same internals and offers the same features.
 A power switch that turns on the heater, an analog turn dial for temperature control, and a fan switch to force air into a turkey bag or “balloon.”

 My few complaints with the Volcano Classic are that it does take a few minutes to heat up, and the bags need to be replaced often if you are a heavier user like yours truly.
 Also, the fan and the bags are pretty loud.
 You couldn’t blow up a bag without someone in the other room knowing about it.

-I’ve been running a version of the Volcano (Classic, Digit, Hybrid, Gold Edition) daily for over a decade myself, and I’ve only ever had one issue.
+I’ve been running a version of the Volcano Classic or Hybrid daily for over a decade myself, and I’ve only ever had one issue.
 The power switch went out, and they had it fixed and back to me in under a week.

 - Volcano Classic Vaporizer

 The kits are the same in both the Classic and Digit Volcano vaporizers.
 The unit itself is the only thing that changes.
 The Gold Edition Classic vaporizer is the same as well but with a 24k Gold Plated shell.